Introduction

 Procedure

 Fixing this issue is as easy as making a tweak to your TCP listener's config stanza.
 For the TCP listener, Vault includes a parameter called tls_disable_client_certs which allows you to toggle this functionality.
-By default, the value of this parameter is true and Vault will request client certificates when available.
+By default, the value of this parameter is false

 To disable this behavior, simply update the TCP listener stanza in your Vault configuration file to include the following line.